 A few years ago, when I was doing research on criminal violence at the Human Sciences Research Council of South Africa, we decided to visit Bogota in Colombia to learn more about the innovative policies that two successive mayors introduced there, which seemed to have effective and dramatic results in lowering crime rates.

-During the trip, we also visited Sao Paolo and Rio in Brazil.
+During the trip, we also visited Sao Paulo and Rio in Brazil.
 In Bogota, we met the former mayor, Antanas Mockus, and learnt about an approach which emphasised less force and punishment.